Akilathirattu Ammanai: Versions

-Of these three, the Panchalankuricchi Version is believed to have copied by from the main version by Hari Gopalan Citar.
+Of these three, the Panchalankuricchi Version is believed to have been copied from the main version by Hari Gopalan Citar.
 The other two versions were copied later.
 Apart from these the Nariyan vilai Version, Varampetran-pantaram Version, and Saravanantheri Version are the other early palm-leaf versions of Akilam.

 Other versions include the Palaramachandran version, the VTV, published twice, the Kalai Ilakkiya-peravai Version and the Vivekanandan Version.
 But of these, the Ayya Vaikundar Thirukkudumbam version is often criticized for adding and removing additional verses from various versions.
 Some argue that over 300 pages were adulterated.
 Thirukkudumbam claims that these additional lines were added from the early palm-leaf versions (Panchalankuricchi Version and Kottangadu Version), which are believed to have been missing from Akilam.
 This version is not widely accepted.

 All the release versions except the Palaramachandran version organize the contents into seventeen sections as per the Thiru Eadu-vasippu partition.
 The Sentrathisai Ventraperumal version which was released in 1965 includes more than two-thousand verses not found in other versions.
 The Palaramachandran version is the widely accepted and the largest circulated version.